External Quality Assurance Schemes

 We will be expanding and updating the information available on our External Quality Assurance Schemes soon.
 In the meantime if you have any questions or would like to subscribe to one of the ERNDIM EQA schemes please contact us

-The ERNDIM EQA Scheme Catalogue gives information on all of the ERNDIM EQA schemes and also the prices of each scheme in Euro, GB pounds and US dollars.
-The 2018 catalogue and prices will be published shortly before registration opens but for your information the 2017 catalogue can be downloaded from this page - see link on right.
+The ERNDIM EQA Scheme Catalogue - see link on right - gives information on all of the ERNDIM EQA schemes and also the prices of each scheme in Euro, GB pounds and US dollars.

 Brief information on the EQA schemes offered by ERNDIM in 2018 is also below.